-If you have an income protection policy that's held outside of super, it's generally tax deductible.
-This is because it's related to your income.
+If you have an income protection policy held outside of super, it's generally tax-deductible, because it's related to your income.

 Do I qualify for an income protection tax deduction?

 If you've bought a standalone income protection insurance policy, then you could get some money back on your annual tax return.
-Under Australian Taxation Office (ATO) rules, you're allowed to claim the cost of premiums you pay for insurance against the loss of your income.
+Under Australian Taxation Office (ATO) rules, you're allowed to claim the cost of premiums you pay for insurance against the loss of your income, but note:

-The ATO rules state that you won't be able to claim a deduction for any part of a premium if:
+The ATO states that you won't be able to claim a deduction for any part of a premium if:

 - The policy taken out is through your superannuation and premiums are paid using your contributions.

 Income protection is all about insuring your earnings.
-So, you can't claim any tax benefits that are deemed not to be replacing income.
-This rules out claims on many life insurances that tend to pay out 'lump sum' benefits after certain events.
-These include trauma insurance, critical illness insurance or TPD cover.
+So, you can't claim any tax benefits that are not deemed to be replacing income.
+This rules out claims on many life insurances that tend to pay out 'lump sum' benefits after certain events, like trauma insurance, critical illness insurance or TPD cover.

 Finder survey: Do Australians know that income protection is tax deductible?